felix-lambert/test-sqreen/README.md

 npm start
 ```

-This will start a webpack-dev-server with hot module reloading, babel transformation using stage0, and serve an in-memory bundle.js.
+This will start a webpack-dev-server with hot module reloading on port 8080, babel transformation using stage2, and serve an in-memory bundle.js.